Is food addictive?

 What is addiction?

-Addiction is defined as a process by which a behaviour is utilised to provide both pleasure and relief from internal negative affect (2).
-The behaviour is characterised by recurrent failure to control or stop and a persistence of the behaviour despite the negative consequences.
+• a process by which a behaviour is utilised to provide both pleasure and relief from internal negative affect (2).

 What is food addiction?

 Food addiction is a controversial topic that has gathered increasing attention in recent years.
-The obesity epidemic and rise in eating disorders have raised questions around food addiction and the psychological drives and triggers underlying overeating and its relevance to public health.
+The obesity epidemic and rise in eating disorders have raised questions around food addiction and the psychological drivers and triggers underlying overeating and its relevance to public health.

 Food addiction refers to the excessive and dysregulated consumption of food that is high in sugar, salt and fat (3).
 Currently, only ‘pathological gambling’ (a recognised mental disorder for gambling) is included in the addictive disorders chapter of the DSM-5, however, interestingly compulsive overeating is being considered for the next edition.